Hi, I’m taylour…

 I didn’t want to leave education altogether, but I was compelled to reposition myself in the education sector, electing to build my own consulting practice that centered around the components that I knew were backed by social neuroscience to promote a thriving teaching and learning environment.
 In fact, the more I engaged in this work, and learned from others in the field of consulting, I realized it was not just schools, but workplaces and employees in general, who were lacking the skills to adequately resolve conflict, build trust and cohesion with their teams, and reflect on their work in a way that brings them meaning and a sense of purpose.
 This consulting practice has restored my own sense of purpose, and I look forward to sharing that with you.

 I earned my M.A. from the Harvard Graduate School of Education, with a focus on Healing-Centered Engagement, conflict resolution, creative thinking, storytelling, and program design.
 I have a background of study in interpersonal neurobiology, and have been published in the Journal of Higher Education Theory and Practice with a co-authored paper titled “Restoring Relationships, Healing Trauma, and Creating Attached Classrooms.”
-I am trained in restorative practices through the International Institute of Restorative Practices, and certified in Nonviolent Communication through the Center of Nonviolent Communication and in Bridging Differences through UC Berkeley’s Greater Good Science Center.
+I am trained in restorative practices through the International Institute of Restorative Practices, and certified in Nonviolent Communication through the Center of Nonviolent Communication and in Bridging Differences and The Foundations of Happiness at Work through UC Berkeley’s Greater Good Science Center.